 Shutting off utilities, such as your home's water supply or electrical power, is fairly common—something you do whenever making a repair or upgrade.
 By contrast, shutting off your natural gas supply is something you may never have to do.
 Work on branch gas lines in a home is not safe for amateurs and should be left to plumbers or gas company technicians.
 But most gas companies allow homeowners to shut off the gas at their own meters and even provide instructions for doing this safely.
 If you have questions about shutting off your home's gas supply at the meter, contact your gas utility provider.

-Call If You Smell Gas
+Call if You Smell Gas

 If there is a strong gas smell in your home, leave the house immediately and call the utility company from outside or from a neighbor's house.
-Do not attempt to shut of the gas supply at the meter or anywhere else.
+Do not attempt to shut off the gas supply at the meter or anywhere else.
 Even turning on a light switch can ignite a gas explosion inside a house.
 A strong gas odor indicates a leak, which must be checked out by a utility technician.

 Reasons for Shutting Off the Gas